singhxayush/Git-Made-Easy/README.md

 # Git-Made-Easy
 - A terminal based glamorous script that simplifies Git!
-- Currently built to read on only .cpp and .md files mainly for comepetitive programmers
+- Currently built to read on only .cpp and .md files mainly for competitive programmers
 - Dependencies : gum (https://github.com/charmbracelet/gum)